a splendid canyon.

 COLD WATER PROTECTION

-Short car spot or short hitchhike required.
+Car spot or short hitchhike required.

 FLASH FLOOD RISK

-Walk the wide sandy wash about 15 minutes (1/2 mile, 800 meters) to where the canyon starts to narrow.
+Walk the wide sandy wash about 15 minutes (1/2 mile, 800m) to where the canyon narrows.
 Exit the bed of the canyon left up a 4th class slickrock watercourse and climb up and a little right several hundred feet to a bench.
 Follow the bench north then west into a slickrock bowl below the impressive south buttress of Deertrap Mountain.
-Climb the center of the bowl (4th class), then up and right to the top of the pass.
+Zig zag up the center of the bowl (4th class), then follow ramps up and right to the top of the pass.
 Keep your eyes peeled for faint petroglyphs on a vertical orange wall a couple hundred feet below the pass.

-Soon after, a block allows rappelling into a hidden pool in a slot.
-This is not to be missed.
-Swim the pool, then continue the rappel (total 30 m or 100 feet) down a second drop, off the same anchor.
-The rope pull is much easier than it looks.
-(Var: those wishing to avoid swimming can rappel off a large tree directly to the large sandy area below.)
+Soon after, a slung block anchors a short rappel into a hidden pool in a slot- not to be missed.
+Swim the pool, then rig a second short rappel off a two-bolt anchor to “The Beach”.
+(Var: those wishing to avoid the swim can rappel 100 feet (30m) off a large tree directly to the beach).

-Finally, the canyoneer downclimbs (4th class) a scary-looking, narrow slot (easier with pack off) into a pool (ankle to nose deep, depending) to a 100 foot (30m) rappel to a ledge.
-The final rap is made by climbing up and left onto a shelf, and rapping off a tree to the top of the talus.
+Toward the end, a diagonal rappel gains the top of a flute, thus avoiding the drop into a skanky pool.
+Finally, the canyoneer downclimbs (4th class) a scary-looking, narrow slot (easier with pack off) into a pool (ankle to nose deep) to a 100-foot (30m) rappel to a large ledge.
+The final rap is made in the watercourse off an exposed two-bolt anchor

-Work your way directly down the watercourse (large blocks) to a big ledge with a 90-foot (27 m) drop, the Lambs Point Tongue layer of Navajo Sandstone.
-Avoid the copious poison ivy in this area.
-Descend to Pine Creek.
+(R11) Rappel the 90-foot (27 m) drop, the Lambs Point Tongue layer of Navajo Sandstone.
+Avoid the copious poison ivy at the landing area.
+Descend through more large blocks to Pine Creek.
 Turn right and walk out Pine Creek to the bridge.